Changes in Miniature Golf

 The golf layout is used by local clubs for meetings, initiation rites, small birthday celebrations, and the like.
 Vacationers like stopping by to play a round.
 The basement amusement area also offers a ping pong table, shuffleboard games, and video pinball-type activities.

 Some Palatine locals call the mortuary "America's Funniest Funeral Home."
 Aside form that, the place is unique, because the owners will rent caskets for use before cremation of the departed - the interior insert is sturdy and easy to replace for the next rental.

 Haunted Trails to You in Illinois

-Haunted Trails is a group and enchanted castle and horror themed miniature golf parks located in Bridgeview, Burbank, Joiliet, and Lombard in Illinois.
+Haunted Trails is a group and enchanted castle and horror-themed miniature golf parks located in Bridgeview, Burbank, Joliet, and Lombard in Illinois.

-Haunted Trails is still a popular haunt, especially by families and parties of friends that want to do something different for Halloween festivities or want a good Halloween Alternatives.
+Haunted Trails is still a popular haunt, especially by families and parties of friends that want to do something different for Halloween festivities or want a good Halloween alternative.

 The only confusing thing is that some of the ghouls are trash cans, while other ghouls are guards at the course holes, so some balls end up in the wrong place.
 It adds to the merriment.

 Par-King: The World's Most Unusual Miniature Golf

 Par-King Skill Golf was originally Gorgeous George's Garden Golf, George being a famous wrestler during pro wrestling's early years.